CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/distribution-types/gaussian/index.md

 gradually become less common further away from it.
 [Lapis lazuli ore](https://minecraft.gamepedia.com/Lapis_Lazuli_Ore) is distributed like this.

-When using this distribution type, the [`cluster`](/docs/cofh-world/world-generator-configuration/feature-types/cluster/) feature type is used by default, and the value `material` of [feature type configurations](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration) is set to [stone](https://minecraft.gamepedia.com/Stone) by default.
+When using this distribution type, the feature type [`cluster`](/docs/cofh-world/world-generator-configuration/feature-types/cluster/) is used by default, and the value `material` of [feature type configurations](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration) is set to [stone](https://minecraft.gamepedia.com/Stone) (and all of its variations) by default.

 Options